ftrackhq/integrations/doc/tutorial/load.rst

 .. highlight:: bash

-Next, we implement a custom camera loader within Maya that loads a reviewable Quicktime (.mov) as an image plane, to aid animation and lighting.
+Next, we implement a custom camera loader within Maya that loads a reviewable Quicktime (.mov) as an image plane, to aid animation and lighting framing.

 Constrain camera loader
 ***********************

 As a preparation, we constrain the camera loader to only bee seen when on animation and lighting tasks, hiding it during modeling.
-We do this by modifying the loader definition json:
+We do this by modifying the loader definition json and adding the **discoverable** key:

 **definitions/loader/maya/camera-maya-loader.json**